Metropolis of Kyiv: Formation

-In the 14th and 15th centuries, the spiritual power of metropolitans extended to modern Ukrainian and Belarusian lands as part of the Grand Duchy of Lithuania, and while in Moscow they continued to use the title "Metropolitan of Kyiv and All Rus."
-Moscow princes tried to use them for their political purposes, which led to the formation of the Lithuanian-Ruthenian metropolitanate.
+In the 14th and 15th centuries, the spiritual power of metropolitans extended to modern Ukrainian and Belarusian lands as part of the Grand Duchy of Lithuania, and while in Moscow they continued to use the title "Metropolitan of Kiev and All Rus."
+Moscow princes tried to use them for their political purposes, which led to the formation of the Lithuanian-Ruthenian metropolis.

-In 1448, the Council of Moscow's Bishops, without the consent of the Ecumenical Patriarch, appointed Jonah, Bishop of Riazan, Metropolitan of Kyiv.
+In 1448, the Council of Moscow's Bishops, without the consent of the Ecumenical Patriarch, appointed Jonah, Bishop of Riazan, Metropolitan of Kiev.
 This event is considered the beginning of the separation of the Church of Moscovy.
-After the Union of Florence, before the fall of Constantinople in 1453, the Church of Moscovy, which was under the jurisdiction of the Ecumenical Patriarchate as part of the Metropolitanate of Kyiv, seceded.
-Metropolitan Jonah, who died in 1461, was the last metropolitan in Moscow to hold the title of "Kyiv and All Rus."
+After the Union of Florence, before the fall of Constantinople in 1453, the Church of Moscovy, which was under the jurisdiction of the Ecumenical Patriarchate as part of the Metropolis of Kiev, seceded.
+Metropolitan Jonah, who died in 1461, was the last metropolitan in Moscow to hold the title of "Kiev and All Rus."
 The title of his successor at the department already included "Moscow and all of Rus."
-The Moscow metropolitanate was in an unrecognized state until its transformation into the Moscow patriarchate in 1589, i.e. 141 years.
+The Moscow metropolis was in an unrecognized state until its transformation into the Moscow patriarchate in 1589, i.e. 141 years.

-After the de facto separation of the Moscow metropolitanate, in 1458 Gregory II was ordained metropolitan of Kyiv, Galicia and all of Rus.
-The Lithuanian metropolitanate ceased to exist and became part of the Metropolitanate of Kyiv.
+After the de facto separation of the Moscow metropolis, in 1458 Gregory II was ordained metropolitan of Kiev, Galicia and all of Rus.
+The Lithuanian metropolis ceased to exist and became part of the Metropolis of Kiev.
 Although, for a long time the capital of the metropolitans was Navahrudak, and later Vilnius.
-The Metropolitanate of Kyiv included: Kyiv, Briansk, Smolensk, Polatsk, Turaŭ, Lutsk, Volodymyr-Volyn, Bieraście, Przemyśl, Halych and Chełm.
-For some time, the Novgorod hierarch also recognized the Metropolitan of Kyiv as his superior.
+The Metropolis of Kievincluded: Kiev, Briansk, Smolensk, Polatsk, Turaŭ, Lutsk, Volodymyr-Volyn, Bieraście, Przemyśl, Halych and Chełm.
+For some time, the Novgorod hierarch also recognized the Metropolitan of Kievas his superior.

-The Metropolitans of Kyivs of the second half of the 15th century were supporters of the Florentine Union of 1439 on the unification of the Catholic and Eastern Orthodox Churches and maintained ties with the Popes, as evidenced, in particular, by the letter of Bishop Mysail elected to the Metropolitanate of Kyiv to Pope Sixtus IV in 1476 and a letter from Metropolitan Joseph Bolgarinovych from 1500 to Pope Alexander VI.
+The Metropolitans of Kiev during the second half of the 15th century were supporters of the Florentine Union of 1439 on the unification of the Catholic and Eastern Orthodox Churches and maintained ties with the Popes, as evidenced, in particular, by the letter of Bishop Mysail elected to the Metropolis of Kiev to Pope Sixtus IV in 1476 and a letter from Metropolitan Joseph Bolgarinovych from 1500 to Pope Alexander VI.
 Subsequently, these relations were interrupted due to the intervention of the Ecumenical Patriarchate.
 In 1443, the Florentine Union was condemned by the Orthodox Churches (Patriarchate of Alexandria, Patriarchate of Antioch and Patriarchate of Jerusalem) at the Cathedral of Jerusalem.
-These events caused a crisis in the Metropolitanate of Kyiv.
+These events caused a crisis in the Metropolis of Kiev.